esl/elarm/README.md

 For an operator it is useful to have some additional information when handling the alarms.
 This information includes, `"severity"` how serious is the alarm, `"probable_cause"` what is the likely reason for the alarm, `"proposed_repair_action"` how can I fix the problem.
-In elarm it is possible to add this information to the alarms by adding configuration data for an alarm.
+In Elarm it is possible to add this information to the alarms by adding configuration data for an alarm.
 If no configuration data is found when an alarm is raised, default data is used.
 The default data is defined in the `elarm.app` file and can be overridden by data in `sys.config`.

-To know which alarms need configuration data elarm is recording all alarms that have been raised for which there is no configuration.
-It is possible to query elarm for a list of alarms that are missing configuration using `elarm:get_unconfigured/0,1`.
+To know which alarms need configuration data Elarm is recording all alarms that have been raised for which there is no configuration.
+It is possible to query Elarm for a list of alarms that are missing configuration using `elarm:get_unconfigured/0,1`.
 Alarm configuration can be added via `elarm:add_configuration/2`.